leela-zero/leela-zero/README.md

     # Install leelaz build depedencies
     brew install boost cmake curl

-    # Optionnal : if you intend to use autogtp to contribute, install autogtp dependencies as well :
+    # Optional : if you intend to use autogtp to contribute, install autogtp dependencies as well :
     brew install qt5

     # Use a stand alone build directory to keep source dir clean